richpl/PyBasic/README.md

 >
 ```

-A mismatch between the input value and input variable type will trigger an error.
+A mismatch between the input value and input variable type will trigger an error, and the user will be asked
+to re-input the values again.

 It is a limitation of this BASIC dialect that it is not possible to assign constants directly to array variables
 within an **INPUT** statement, only simple variables.